Painted turtle

 The turtle eats aquatic vegetation, algae, and small water creatures including insects, crustaceans, and fish.
 Painted turtles primarily feed while in water and are able to locate and subdue prey even in heavily clouded conditions.
 Although they are frequently consumed as eggs or hatchlings by rodents, canines, and snakes, the adult turtles' hard shells protect them from most predators.
 Reliant on warmth from its surroundings, the painted turtle is active only during the day when it basks for hours on logs or rocks.
 During winter, the turtle hibernates, usually in the mud at the bottom of water bodies.
 The turtles mate in spring and autumn.
 Females dig nests on land and lay eggs between late spring and mid-summer.
 Hatched turtles grow until sexual maturity: 2–9 years for males, 6–16 for females.

 In the traditional tales of Algonquian tribes, the colorful turtle played the part of a trickster.
 In modern times, four U.S. states (Colorado, Illinois, Michigan, and Vermont) have named the painted turtle their official reptile.
 While habitat loss and road killings have reduced the turtle's population, its ability to live in human-disturbed settings has helped it remain the most abundant turtle in North America.
 Adults in the wild can live for more than 55 years.

 Taxonomy and evolution

-The painted turtle (C. picta) is the only species in the genus Chrysemys.
+The painted turtle (C. picta) is one of two species in the genus Chrysemys.

 The parent family for Chrysemys is Emydidae: the pond turtles.
 Emydidae is split into two sub families; Chrysemys is part of the Deirochelyinae (Western Hemisphere) branch.
-The four subspecies of the painted turtle are the eastern (C. p. picta), midland (C. p. marginata), southern (C. p. dorsalis), and western (C. p. bellii).
+The three subspecies of the painted turtle are the eastern (C. p. picta), midland (C. p. marginata), and western (C. p. bellii).

+The southern painted turtle (C. p. dorsalis) used to be considered a sub-species of C. picta, but is now generally considered a different species.